Petr Kodeš

-Petr Kodeš (born 31 January 1996) is a Czech professional footballer who plays as a midfielder or defender for FC Hradec Králové.
+Petr Kodeš (born 31 January 1996) is a Czech professional footballer who plays as a midfielder or defender for Teplice.

 Life

 Petr Kodeš was born in Krupka near Teplice.
 At the age of 17, he was nominated for the award for the best youth athlete in the Teplice region.

 Club career

 Kodeš played for the youth teams of FK Teplice.
 He made his Czech First League debut for Teplice on 19 September 2015, at the age of 19, in their 4–3 away loss against Mladá Boleslav.

 In October 2020, he went on loan to FC Hradec Králové in the Czech National Football League.
 He helped the club promote to the Czech First League and transferred there permanently after the 2020–21 season.
 Since then, he has played over 100 matches for Hradec Králové and is among the most notable players in the club's first league history.
 In February 2024, he became the club's captain.

+On 14 January 2026, Kodeš signed a contract with Teplice.